Chair, Associate Professor

 BIOL 201.
 Principles of Biology.
 A study of the concepts generally applicable to living systems, including topics of cell structure and function, heredity, evolution, ecology, and a survey of kingdoms of living organisms.
 Three lectures, three hours laboratory.
 Not recommended for students interested in the health professions and not open to Biology majors.
 Offered every Fall.

 BIOL 241.
 Organization of Life: Genetics and Cell Biology.
 This course is a study of the basic organizational structure of living organisms, beginning with the chemical basis of life and its relationship to the higher levels of cellular organization.
 This course includes a systematic analysis of the roles of nucleic acids, proteins and lipids in the higher levels of biological organization.
 The mediation of life processes by gene expression, cell metabolism and signal transduction are considered in the context of prokaryotic populations and more complex multicellular organisms.
 Three lectures, three hours laboratory.
 Offered every Fall.
 SP.

 BIOL 252.
 Modeling the Systems of Life.
 Combines seminar and investigative laboratory approaches to focus on the processes of science.
 Organisms useful for investigation of specific biological questions will be utilized to illustrate the concept of model systems.
 The course will include reading and discussing primary literature and reviews, and designing and conducting experiments.
 Two lectures, six hours laboratory.
 Prerequisite: BIOL 241 and 242.
-Fall and Spring.
+Offered every Fall and every Spring.

 BIOL 303.
 Contemporary Issues in Biology.
 Contemporary issues in genetics, evolution, and ecology.
 May be applied toward the general education nature requirement but not toward the Biology major.
 Prerequisite: 4 hr lab course in the Studies in Nature cluster.
 Consult current year's course offerings.
 Counts as upper division science requirement for legacy general education only.
 (2)